salesforce/MultiHopKG/README.md

 # Multi-Hop Knowledge Graph Reasoning with Reward Shaping

+REPO NO LONGER MAINTAINED, RESEARCH CODE PROVIDED AS IT IS

 This is the official code release of the following paper:

 Xi Victoria Lin, Richard Socher and Caiming Xiong.
 [Multi-Hop Knowledge Graph Reasoning with Reward Shaping](https://arxiv.org/abs/1808.10568).
 EMNLP 2018.